aragon/hack/docs/os-4-migration.md

 sidebar_label: Migrating to aragonOS 4 from aragonOS 3
 ---

-aragonOS 4 tries very, very hard to be familiar to users of aragonOS 3.
-In some cases, an Aragon app might not even have to be changed when upgrading.
+aragonOS 4 was designed to be as familiar as possible to users of aragonOS 3.
+In some cases an Aragon app might not even have to be changed when upgrading.

 For a more in-depth technical explaination of the changes in aragonOS 4, please see the [annoucement blog post (**TODO: LINK**)]() and [reference documentation](/docs/aragonos-ref.html).